x

 Goodwin has overseen plenty of presidential elections in Bangor.
 She said they're always busy, but she has noticed voters are spending more time casting their ballots in 2024—something voters should keep in mind if they're voting in-person in two weeks.

 “Just to get through those three ballots, it's a lot," Goodwin added.
-"So people should plan on that.
+"People should plan on that.
 They should plan on being here a little bit longer to get through all of the ballots if they haven’t studied them ahead of time and know exactly what they want to do."

 RELATED: FULL VIDEO: Watch the candidate forum for Maine's 1st Congressional District